The current standard funding levels guaranteed for PhD students at SIO are:

 Don't forget to do so by the deadline!

 Stipend and salary payments are issued on a monthly basis on the 1st of the month following the pay period.
-September stipends are issued on October 1st, for instance.
+For example, September stipends are issued on October 1st.

 There are two exceptions to this rule: